TA-Sakin/IslamicInfo_Website/README.md

 # IslamicInfo_Website
 This is a responsive website.
-In this website you will find some useful islamic site of various organizations.
-All the quotes are taken from https://iera.org/
+You will find some useful islamic website of various organizations here.
+All the quotes used in this website are taken from https://iera.org/.
 I used HTML,CSS,Bootstrap,JavaScript,PHP & MySql.